Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           identical to the stream headers.
-     5. In case the media processing entity cannot process the POST request due to authentication or permission problems then it SHOULD return a permission denied HTTP 403
+     5. In case the media processing entity cannot process the POST request due to authentication or permission problems then it SHALL return a permission denied HTTP 403
-     6. In case the media processing entity can process the request it SHOULD return an HTTP 200 OK or 202 Accepted
+     6. In case the media processing entity can process the request it SHALL return an HTTP 200 OK or 202 Accepted
      7. In case the media processing entity can process the fragment in the POST request body but finds the media type cannot be supported it SHOULD return an HTTP 415 unsupported media type
      8. In case an unknown error happened during the processing of the HTTP
-         POST request a HTTP 404 Bad request SHOULD be returned by the media processing entity
+         POST request a HTTP 400 Bad request SHALL be returned by the media processing entity
-     9. In case the media processing entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHOULD be returned
+     9. In case the media processing entity cannot process a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHALL be returned
-     10. In case an ingest source receives an HTTP 412 response, it SHALL resend [=ftyp=] and [=moov=] boxes
+     10. In case an ingest source receives an HTTP 412 response, it SHALL resend [=ftyp=] and [=moov=] boxes, or the CMAF Header.

 ## Requirements for Live Media Source Failover ## {#failover_source}